 Best Overall: Lili (Lili Account)

-The Lili Account is one of the few checking accounts designed specifically for people who work for themselves — whether they call themselves freelancers, side hustlers, microbusinesses, sole proprietors, or anything else.
+Though it’s open to businesses of all sizes, the Lili Account is one of the few checking accounts that actually caters to people who work for themselves — whether they call themselves freelancers, side hustlers, microbusinesses, sole proprietors, or anything else.

 It’s built around a powerful package of tools that simplify and streamline business: